UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 - Are you using the model named `model`?
 - Are you calling `.fit(X_train, y_train)` on your model?
 - Are you scoring your model using `model.score(X_test, y_test)`?
-- Are your rounding to 4 decimal places?
+- Are you rounding to 4 decimal places?
 - Are you calculating `test_error` as  `round(1 - model.score(X_test, y_test), 4)` )

 </codeblock>

 **Question 1**